 The Lachine Hospital

-Lachine Hospital has a long and rich history of providing excellent health care services to the community since its founding in 1913.
+Since its founding in 1913, Lachine Hospital has had a rich history of providing excellent healthcare services to the community.
 As part of the McGill University Health Centre (MUHC) since 2008, Lachine Hospital patients experience the comfort of a community-based hospital environment, while benefiting from the resources of one of the world’s foremost academic health centres.

-It has recently undergone expansion to modernize the Emergency Department and install the first MRI in Quebec’s public sector suitable for claustrophobic and morbidly obese patients.
+Lachine Hospital has recently undergone an expansion to modernize the Emergency Department and install the first MRI in Quebec’s public sector suitable for claustrophobic and morbidly obese patients.
 In the fall of 2015, it will also become the home of the Royal Victoria Hospital’s dialysis program, welcoming it into a newly-renovated section of the hospital that meets the needs of this patient population.

 All services and departments currently offered at Lachine Hospital will remain the same.